okfn/buildkit/doc/source/manual.rst

 * creating a template from a directory structure that can be used to generate similar directory structures
 * generating an empty Python package set up for use with ``pip``, ``sphinx`` and ``pypi`` with tests, doctests and packagable as a ``.deb`` file
 * setting up packages to use the ``git-flow`` methodology and hosting those projects
-* maintaining a website with different versions of different packages' documentation available and links to the downloads
 * automatically generating ``.deb`` packages for a Python package and all its dependencies
 * running Python tests and generating both Python ``.egg`` and source releases for a package
 * setting up and managing a sophisticated test and release infrastructure using Debian packages, Debian apt repositories and KVM virtualisation